Advantel moves contact centers to the cloud with Bigleaf

-For this month’s SD-WAN in Action we’re joined by Advantel Networks, a Bigleaf partner who has been delivering leading integrated voice and data solutions to clients around the world since 1984.
-Along with traditional voice solutions, VoIP, and Security, several of Advantel’s customers look to them for Contact Center solutions.
+Advantel Networks is a Bigleaf partner who has been delivering leading integrated voice and data solutions to clients around the world since 1984.
+Along with traditional voice, VoIP, and security, several of Advantel’s customers look to them for contact center solutions.

-As is the case with other communications technologies, many of those Contact Center customers are looking to make a move to a cloud-based solution.
-We asked Advantel’s Director of Contact Center and Business applications, Loganathan “Loga” Sivasundaram and their Senior Account Manager Cloud and Network Services, Rick Giesea, to talk about the success that they’ve seen in helping his customers make a move to cloud-based Contact Center as-a-Service (CCaaS) solutions and the role that SD-WAN plays in their customers’ CCaaS deployments.
+As is the case with other communications technologies, many of those contact center customers are looking to make a move to a cloud-based solution.
+Advantel’s Director of Contact Center and Business applications, Loganathan “Loga” Sivasundaram and Rick Giesea, Senior Account Manager for Cloud and Network Services, explain how they help Advantel customers to adopt cloud-based contact center as-a-service (CCaaS) solutions with Bigleaf.

 So, what’s driving the demand for CCaaS among your customers?